 Looking back at Marc Jacobs's catwalk shows, it's not hard to see how much he enjoys taking risks and changing things up.
 No two collections are ever the same — and whether it's through the use of exaggerated layers, futuristic shapes, nostalgic undertones, or feminine silhouettes, he always delivers an array of fresh, covetable pieces.
 We can trace Marc Jacobs's chameleon tendencies with just a glance at his two-plus decades worth of design, high-profile accolades, and side projects (read: Louis Vuitton).
 It's a wonder this man ever sleeps.
 Click through to see some of his most memorable looks from seasons past.

 Over the years, Marc Jacobs's runway beauty looks have ranged from ultrafeminine to modernly minimalist to beautifully bare.
 He's experimented with white makeup, space-age hair accessories, and teased updos, but one thing remains the same: his models' hair and makeup always makes an unforgettable statement.
-In honor of his much-anticipated show tonight, take a look back at the best looks he's sent down the runway.
+In honor of his much-anticipated show coming up during Spring 2014 New York Fashion Week, take a look back at the best looks he's sent down the runway.